-Update on Marcus: Day 2

 Handout 3: Update on Marcus, Day 2

 Marcus was seen in the Emergency Room.
 Blood was drawn for a variety of tests.
 His heart rate was 78, blood pressure was 85/50, respiration was 12, and temperature was 100.5.
 He was lethargic but conscious and given IV fluids.
 His lungs were clear, with no wheezing or rales; heart – regular rhythm and a 3/6 systolic murmur; abdomen – soft and non-tender; musculoskeletal – thin/muscular, extremities appear long; Eye – pupils equal, round, and reactive.